 Today’s photos are from June 5, 2014, while living in Madeira, Portugal.
 See the link here for the story and more photos.

 This is not easy.
-We are not brave during this difficult experience.
-We are not adventurous during this difficult experience.
-We are not much different than any of you would be during this difficult experience.
+We are not brave during this challenging experience.
+We are not adventurous during this harrowing experience.
+We are not much different than any of you would be during this challenging experience.
 We are doing the best we can.

-How could we possibly enjoy living in the moment when that moment consists of being stuck in an average-sized hotel room 24 hours a day, each and every day with no respite?
+How could we possibly enjoy living in the moment when that moment consists of being stuck in an average-sized hotel room 24 hours a day, every day with no respite?

 Oddly, we do.
 The “moment” is the reality that we are safe.
-The “moment” is finding ways to occupy ourselves to avoid boring periods of “over-thinking” and worrying.
+The “moment” is finding ways to occupy ourselves to avoid dull periods of “over-thinking” and worrying.

-The “moment” is maintaining a positive attitude coupled with the utmost tolerance with one another, avoiding disharmony at all costs.
+The “moment” is maintaining a positive attitude coupled with maximum tolerance with one another, avoiding disharmony at all costs.
 Being “right” during these times is pointless.
-We are never going to look back at this period of time and say, “Oh, I am so glad I was “right” about this or that.
+We are never going to look back at this period and say, “Oh, I am so glad I was “right” about this or that.

-We’ll look back with an added sense of confidence in ourselves and as a couple for the grace and dignity, we’ve shared during such trying times.
-We also learned this when Tom was my caregiver after open-heart surgery, doing everything for me for many months, with neither of us complaining, not me for my discomfort, not him for the constant requirements facing him.
+We’ll look back with an added sense of confidence in ourselves and as a couple for the grace and dignity we’ve shared during such trying times.
+We also learned this when Tom was my caregiver after open-heart surgery, doing everything for me for many months.
+Neither of us complained, not me for my discomfort, not him for the constant requirements facing him.

 We knew my return to health was most certainly influenced by my state of mind and our state of mind as a couple.
 Now, we make every effort to maintain a positive and supportive foundation with one another.

 Some may say, “If you feel it, express it!”
-But for us, we’ve found that avoiding spewing negative thoughts and feelings to one another (and, in our own minds) on a regular basis only leads to emotional upheaval in the best of times, let alone now during times of Covid-19.
+But for us, we’ve found that avoiding spewing negative thoughts and feelings to one another (and, in our minds) regularly only leads to emotional upheaval in the best of times, let alone now during times of Covid-19.

 If one thinks about it, complaining/whinging doesn’t provide any genuine benefit.
-We’ve found keeping our negative feelings and thoughts in check actually helps us avoid dwelling in a negative mental state.
+Keeping our negative feelings and thoughts in check helps us avoid dwelling in a negative mental state.

 And, this is where hope comes in.
 We accept and do not dismiss that having hopes for the future may be impossible and unrealistic for those suffering from a terminal illness with no possibility of a remission or cure.
 We exclude those horrific situations from this conversation.
 Short of that, there’s always hope for the rest of us.

-But, is hope something that magically befalls upon us?
+But is hope something that magically occurs upon us?
 I don’t believe it is.
 Hope is a choice we make to bring us relief while we struggle through any situation.
-Hope is described as, “a feeling of expectation and desire for a particular thing to happen.”
+Hope is described as “a feeling of expectation and desire for a particular thing to happen.”
 We can choose that, can’t we?

-It is from this foundation, one that we didn’t necessarily discuss or plan, that is magically helping us get through this and other harrowing experiences.
+From this foundation, we didn’t necessarily discuss or plan.
+It is magically helping us get through this and other harrowing experiences.
 We are not brave.
 We are not adventurous.
 We are not unique in our efforts to maintain balance during this unusual time in history.
 We are practical, logical, and determined.
 That’s it.